brentjColoS/server-based_tic-tac-toe/README.md

 python client.py -i SERVER_IP -p PORT
 ```
 This will connect the client to the server at the specified IP address and port.

+### Roadmap for Future Development
+   In future iterations, the server-based Tic Tac Toe game can be enhanced with additional features and improved functionality.
+A graphical user interface (GUI) could replace the text-based UI for a more engaging user experience.
+Secure communication protocols, such as TLS, could be implemented to encrypt data between the server and clients, addressing security vulnerabilities.
+Expanding beyond two-player functionality, a spectator mode or support for multiple concurrent games could increase the game’s usability.
+Advanced features like persistent player profiles, a scoring system, or AI opponents could further enrich the gameplay.
+Additionally, optimizing the server for scalability and implementing robust error handling will make the game more resilient for broader use cases.

+### Retrospective

+#### What Went Right
+   The project successfully implemented a functional server-client Tic Tac Toe game with synchronized game states and robust disconnection handling.
+The reset mechanism ensures that new games start with a clean slate, and the message protocol facilitates smooth communication between server and clients.
+Adding features like move validation and chat functionality significantly enhanced the overall user experience.

+#### What Could Be Improved
+   Despite its success, the project has areas for improvement.
+Security issues, such as the lack of encryption and authentication, make the current implementation vulnerable to attacks.
+Input sanitization and error handling, while functional, could be made more robust.
+Furthermore, the disconnection logic could be refined to handle edge cases more gracefully, such as multiple rapid client disconnects or reconnects.
+Lastly, the game’s text-based interface, while functional, limits user engagement and could benefit from a modernized GUI.